 Those rejected by public spreading confusion, lies; people's faith in us unshaken: Modi

 Slamming the opposition parties and the "ecosystem" backing them, Prime Minister Narendra Modi on Monday said those rejected by people in elections have been left with few weapons and were spreading confusion and lies.
-He asked the BJP workers to reach out to the public more actively, adding that maintaining direct communication with the masses has always been the party's strength.
-Modi also said that the party will face more challenges in the coming days than what it did while in the opposition.
+He said the party will face more challenges in the coming days than what it did while in the opposition and asked the BJP workers to reach out to the public more actively.
+He stressed that maintaining direct communication with the masses has always been the party's forte.

+Neither did Modi name his rivals not did he refer to any issue during his address at an event at the party headquarters to felicitate its newly-elected president J P Nadda.
+But his comments came against the backdrop of anti-CAA protests, which have been backed by opposition parties.
+His government has received flak from many quarters over this issue.

-Addressing an event at the party headquarters to felicitate its newly-elected president J P Nadda, Modi said the opposition's problem is not that BJP was making any mistake but that people continue to bless it.
+Modi said the opposition's problem is not that the BJP was making any mistake but that people continue to bless it.
 "Those rejected by public in electoral politics and are no longer acceptable to the masses.
 They have been left with few weapons.
 Spreading confusion and lies is one of them...
 Then you let your ecosystem fuel it.
 This is what we have often been witnessing," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)